Main illustration: Sonny Ross

 “We need to do a better job, when we engage with someone, to engage with them in their context”

 Those of us in sales have to step up our game in order to add value to that whole ecosystem.
 We need to be there as consultants and advisers to our buyers.
 We need to do a better job, when we engage with someone, to engage with them in their context.
-We need to do a better job understanding their specific goals and the specific challenges they’re trying to solve, and translating the generic marketing on our website to their business.
+We need to do a better job understanding their specific sales goals and the specific challenges they’re trying to solve, and translating the generic marketing strategy on our website to their business.
 We need to tell the story from their perspective.
 That’s the skill the best reps now possess.